Year of the Ox - The Ox (Chinese zodiac)

 Characteristics: You’re a Metal Ox if you’re born in 1961.
 In 2020, you’re 59 years old.
 Your lucky number is 38.

-Personality: Tireless worker, the Metal Ox rarely thrives in occupations where hierarchy is too strong, or to his disadvantage.
+Personality: Tireless worker, the native of the Year of the Metal Ox rarely thrives in occupations where hierarchy is too strong, or to his disadvantage.
 Stingy with his words, when he speaks, it's usually with great clarity.
 When it comes to convince someone about a fundamental issue, the Metal Ox is ready to bluntly deploy an intense and direct energy.

 💧 Water Ox